-An expression that's good to know about are the relational expressions, which tests values relations with each other and results in either true or false.
+Expressions that are good to know about are the relational expressions, which tests values relations with each other and results in either true or false.
 For example 5 is greater than 4 so results in true, 2 is less than 3, 1 is equal to 1.
-The result from there types of expressions are always either true or false.
+The result from these types of expressions are always either true or false.

 To perform these expressions a couple different operators can be used.
 The equals operator (==), not equals (!=), identical to (===), not identical to (!==), greater than (>), less than (<), greater or equals to (>=) and lesser or equals to (<=).

 x == 10; // Equals to 10, true